So, how did everything start?

 But about 300 000 years later, the Universe has cooled enough (to some 3000°C) to allow protons to capture electrons, and form neutral hydrogen atoms (in a phenomenon called 'recombination' or 'decoupling').

-The first stars form when the lumps of matter grow to about 10 million times the mass of our Sun, when the Universe is about one thirtieth of its current size.
+Based on theory, scientists assume that the first stars form when the lumps of matter grow to about 10 million times the mass of our Sun, when the Universe is about one thirtieth of its current size.
 The lumps of matter (containing stars) coalesce to form galaxies and clusters of galaxies.

-1000 million years after the Big Bang
+1 billion years after the Big Bang

 The Universe is a fifth of its present size.
-Observations indicate that there are already fully formed galaxies.
+Astronomical observations indicate that there are already fully formed galaxies.
 Therefore galaxy formation must have started much earlier.
 When the Universe is half its present size, the nuclear reactions inside the stars have already produced most of the chemical elements that are needed to make Earth-like planets.

-10 000 million years after the Big Bang
+9 billion years after the Big Bang

 Around 700 million years later, life begins on Earth.
 The oldest fossils of living organisms (bacteria) found on Earth are 3800 million years old.